-Types of sanctions which may be imposed include, but are not limited to the following:
+Types of sanctions which may be imposed include the following:

-Official Warning: An official warning is a written statement indicating that a student has violated the Student Standard of Conduct and warning that subsequent violations may result in more severe disciplinary sanctions.
+Official Warning: An official warning is a written statement indicating that a student has violated the Student Code of Conduct and warning that subsequent violations may result in more severe disciplinary sanctions.

 Probation: A student on probation is not in good social standing with the College.
-If a student is found responsible for a subsequent similar violation while on probation, suspension or expulsion may occur.
+If a student is found responsible for a subsequent similar violation while on probation, suspension, or expulsion may occur.